mwarman/nestjs-playground/docs/infrastructure-guide.md

 - Configurable maximum capacity: 1-16 ACUs (default: 1)
 - Automatic pausing when inactive (scale-to-zero capability)
 - Backup retention: 7 days (production) / 1 day (non-production)
+- Read replicas are optional and can be disabled for non-production environments

 **Connection Details**: